JustJhong609/ALS-Cluster-I/README.md

 ---

-## 📜 License
+## License & Usage

-This project is for educational purposes.
-Feel free to fork, modify, and improve it!
+This project is **not open-source**.

+Use, distribution, or modification of this code is **not permitted without explicit written permission** from the author.

+- Academic or research use may be granted **with permission and proper attribution**.
+- **Commercial use is strictly prohibited** unless licensed separately.

+For inquiries or permission requests, please contact:
+📧 **[20211199@nbsc.edu.ph]**

 ---